katiehermalik/GA-mongoose/README.md

 ## Setup

-1. If it's not already running, start your mongo server with `mongod`.

-2. Fork and clone this repo, which includes:
+1. Fork and clone this repo, which includes:

   - A folder for your `vampire_app`.

   - A file for writing your app called `app.js`.
 You will write your code in here (even for the database).

-  - Don't forget to `npm install`
+  - Don't forget to install dependencies: `npm i`

 **Comment out each database query** once you get it working so that you're only running **one at a time**.
 This is where we will be looking for your work after you turn it in.

 - A file called `populateVampires.js` that includes data on vampires that you will add (later).

-3. Install `mongoose` with `npm`.
+2. Install `mongoose` with `npm`.
 Require it in `app.js`.

 ## What is a schema?